-- Overall the Company and the Group materiality: €104 thousand, which represents 1% of total equity of the Company's and the Group's respectively. - Our audit covered all reporting units within the Group.
-All reporting units are in Lithuania. - Our audit scope covered all Group's revenues and all Group's total assets. - Valuation of Investment Properties
+- Overall the Company and the Group materiality: €112 thousand (2016: €104 thousand), which represents 1% of total equity of the Company's and the Group's respectively. - Our audit covered all reporting units within the Group.
+All reporting units are in Lithuania. - Our audit scope covered all Group's revenues and all Group's total assets. - Valuation of investment properties

-We designed our audit by determining materiality and assessing the risks of material misstatement in the stand-alone and consolidated financial statements (together "the financial statements").
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the Company's and consolidated financial statements (together "the financial statements").
 In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-We also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.
+As in all of our audits, we also addressed the risk of management override of internal controls, including, among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.